nicholaswmin/fsm/README.md

 [^1]: There are variants of state machines which can have multiple states,
       i.e the [*Non-deterministic finite automaton*][ndfsm].
       This documentation describes a specific type of state machine, the [*Deterministic finite automaton*][dfsm] which can only exist in 1 state.

+      This documentation specifically avoids the formal terminology from Automata Theory because it's littered with high-horse bullshido that tend to confuse rather than clarify.

-      *"automaton"* is just the fancy academic term from automata theory meaning *"automatic machine"*.
+      *"automaton"* is the fancy academic term from automata theory meaning *"automatic machine"*.
+Thanks?

 [^2]: Just a fancy term for: "takes an infinite number of arguments".
       Also called function of "n-arity" where "arity" = number of arguments.